chesapeakedh/chesapeakedh.github.io/conference-2020.md

 ## Call for Proposals: Chesapeake Digital Humanities Consortium

 The Chesapeake Digital Humanities Consortium (CDHC) invites submissions for its first annual conference to be held at the College of William & Mary on February 21, 2020.
 We are excited to have [Catherine Knight Steele](https://www.catherineknightsteele.com/) keynoting.
+There will be no conference registration fee.

 ## Proposal Submissions